ievapudz/Course_Work/README.md

 Embedding is a technique to mapping from words to vectors, which allow to do a more convenient analysis in the model.
 Neural networks use embeddings to reduce the number of dimensions of categorical variables and meaningfully represent categories in the transformed space.

-The protein embedding software `bio_embeddings` (Dallago et al. 2021) was chosen to accomplish this task for our case of protein sequences.
-The initial dataset of proteomes of two bacteria was prepocessed according to Basic Protocol 1: `config.yml` and `temperature_annotations.csv` files were created.
+A couple of software tools to make embeddings were checked: `bio_embeddings` (Dallago et al. 2021) and a script to extract embeddings from Evolutionary Scale Modeling (Rives et al. 2021).
+The latter one was chosen to accomplish this task for our case of protein sequences.

 ## Removal of duplicated sequences